ES-DOC/esdoc-technical/docs/installers/ws-errata.md

 ## Overview

-The errata service can be installed upon a machines in standalone mode.
+The **ERRATA** service can be installed upon a machines in standalone mode.
 The installation process is in several steps:

 - Step 1: install system dependencies
 - Step 2: install pyenv